-3.7 Providers must have regard to the Government's statutory guidance 'Working Together to Safeguard Children'.
+3.7 Providers must have regard to the Government's statutory guidance 'Working Together to Safeguard Children' and to the 'Prevent duty guidance for England and Wales'.
+All schools are required to have regard to the government's 'Keeping Children Safe in Education' statutory guidance, and other childcare providers may also find it helpful to refer to this guidance.
 If providers have concerns about children's safety or welfare, they must notify agencies with statutory responsibilities without delay.
 This means the local children's social care services and, in emergencies, the police.